 The Beagle is a small-sized dog bred mainly for hunting down small prey.
 Nevertheless, it’s among the top best dog breeds for cats.

 Beagles make the perfect pet companion for feline creatures.
-They are extremely intelligent and easy to train, but most of all they are quite gentle and even-tempered.
+They are extremely intelligent and easy to train but gentle and even-tempered.
 This breed requires far less maintenance than a cat does.

-The amiable and excitable Beagle will get along just fine with your lively and curious kitty, as it has a natural instinct to playfully chase anything that comes into contact with it.
+The amiable and excitable Beagle will get along just fine with your lively and curious kitty, as it has the instinct to chase anything that comes into contact with it playfully.

 Pug

-Pugs don’t live up to every pet owner’s taste, but they are suitable canines for cats.
+Pugs don’t match every pet owner’s taste but are suitable canines for cats.

 Pugs can either be calm and lazy or playful and childish.
 Nonetheless, they remain friendly and receptive canines.
-Unfortunately, as cute as pugs can be, if they get too attached to their owner, they’ll get jealous of the cat.
+Unfortunately, as cute as pugs can be, they’ll get jealous of the cat if they get too attached to their owner.

-Another problem which occurs with pugs is unpleasant gassiness, which your cat probably won’t like.
+Another problem with pugs is unpleasant gassiness, which your cat probably won’t like.
 But in terms of behavior, the pug is a great friend for humans and cats alike.

 Basset hound

-Basset hounds were originally bred for hunting, but nowadays they are among the laziest of dog breeds.
+Basset hounds were initially bred for hunting, but they are among the laziest dog breeds nowadays.

-These dogs are quite laid-back and even-tempered.
-It seems like they never get annoyed by anything, including irritating toddlers and extra-curious cats.
+These dogs are pretty laid-back and even-tempered.
+They seem never to get annoyed by anything, including irritating toddlers and extra-curious cats.

 Cocker Spaniel

-The Cocker Spaniel is one of the best dog breeds for cats for two main reasons – it’s affectionate and extremely playful at the same time.
+The Cocker Spaniel is one of the best dog breeds for cats for two main reasons – it’s affectionate and highly playful at the same time.

 These pups are a pain in the neck when it comes to grooming.
-However, if you can cope with a Persian cat’s grooming, you can definitely take care of a cockerspaniel.
+However, if you can cope with a Persian cat’s grooming, you can take care of a cocker spaniel.

-The spaniel is an extremely loving dog – it will snuggle with every member of your family and will treat any feline creature the same way.
+The spaniel is a highly loving dog – it will snuggle with every member of your family and will treat any feline creature the same way.
 On the other hand, it also has the energy to jump around and play with the most curious and perky cats.

 Inappropriate dog breeds for cats

-While it may seem that everything will be fine as long as you introduce your cat to a young, playful, and tolerant puppy, breed actually plays a significant role in the cat-dog relationship.
+While it may seem that everything will be fine if you introduce your cat to a young, playful, and tolerant puppy, the breed plays a significant role in the cat-dog relationship.
 As mentioned above, cats and dogs are natural enemies.
-While some dogs, regardless of their breed, won’t have a problem befriending a kitten, there are several canine breeds which are quite lethal to felines.
+While some dogs, regardless of breed, won’t have a problem befriending a kitten, several canine breeds are pretty lethal to felines.

-This also means attacking any type of possible menace, including a harmless young kitten.
+This also means attacking any possible menace, including a harmless young kitten.

-Sleigh dogs like Siberian Huskies and Malamutes are also ill-tempered and won’t get along with a cat the way a Labrador puppy would.
+Sleigh dogs like Siberian Huskies and Malamutes are ill-tempered and won’t get along with a cat like a Labrador puppy would.